-Although, interestingly, Conner’s own sense of alienation and not knowing how he feels about many things is not clearly explained.
+Although, interestingly, Connell’s own sense of alienation and not knowing how he feels about many things is not clearly explained.
 He does have a beautiful, laid-back, warm and encouraging mother played with charisma and warmth by Sarah Greene.
 How does being the child of a single parent affect him?
 We just don’t know the trigger for his depression, other than he is devastated when he and Marianne break up over the school prom.
 Then, he struggles to fit in at university, surrounded by people who seem so much more confident, affluent and sophisticated than he does.

 Right from the start, it is class and social status that sabotages Connell’s relationship with Marianne.
 School is such a tribal place, and Marianne is perceived as rich, brainy and arrogant with classmates imagining a string of servants and ponies.
 While it doesn’t excuse Connell’s behaviour, we can understand why he is too scared to own up to his relationship with the most unpopular girl in school.

-Conner’s mother Lorraine cleans for Marianne’s mother and they are poor and now he is sleeping with her daughter.
+Connell’s mother Lorraine cleans for Marianne’s mother and they are poor and now he is sleeping with her daughter.
 It’s not exactly meet the parents’ territory.

-Though the relationship is really undone by Conner losing his job waiting at tables to pay his rent at university.
+Though the relationship is really undone by Connell losing his job waiting at tables to pay his rent at university.
 Did you scream and shout when he is too ashamed to explain his situation to Marianne and ask if he can stay with her until he gets his job back?

 Then, slowly, they circle towards each other again through loss, experience and tragedy.
-Connor helps Marianne see that she deserves to be with a man who likes and cares for her and doesn't hurt her.
+Connell helps Marianne see that she deserves to be with a man who likes and cares for her and doesn't hurt her.
 While the scenes where she talks to him without judgement and then quietly watches over him from afar while he struggles with depression and the death of his friend are some of the most powerful in the series and make up for all their stupid, senseless breakups.

 It’s exciting to see mental health being explored and tackled with such compassion, openness, care and authenticity on television.